For part one of this chronic fatigue syndrome series click here.

 The paleo diet stresses the importance of consuming nutrient-dense whole foods such as antioxidant-rich vegetables and fruits, fermented vegetables, pastured eggs, extra-virgin olive oil, spices like turmeric and cinnamon, bone broth, foods high in omega-3 fatty acids (like wild caught salmon, sardines, and herring), and meats from pasture-raised animals.
 The nutrients from these foods are vital for healing and preventing chronic inflammatory conditions.

 The paleo diet also stresses the elimination of anti-nutrients.
 One of these is gluten.
 As we saw in my last post, gluten (a wheat protein) causes intestinal permeability and possibly systemic inflammatory reactions.

-Many plants and grains also contain lectins, phytates, and saponins (see my post here).
+Many plants and grains also contain lectins, phytates, and saponins (see my post 5 Important Differences Between A Gluten Free Diet And A Paleo Diet here).
 These compounds are naturally occurring in plants and are part of their defense mechanism against pests.
 Unfortunately, they are also disruptive to our digestive systems.
 Someone on a paleo diet seeks to limit foods high in these compounds.
 The biggest culprits here are legumes and grains.